 They are then sent home with this to practice throughout the week in their green handwriting book at home.

-Miss Connor will be running a handwriting club to practice fine motor skills and letter formation with the Year 2 children beginning in September.
+Miss Connor will be running a handwriting club to practice fine motor skills and letter formation with the Year 2 children as well.